-The utilisation of preferential tariffs remains highly concentrated on base metals, including aluminium, iron, and steel, which is a sector with relatively low value added.
+The utilisation of preferential tariffs remains highly concentrated on base metals, including aluminium, iron, and steel, a product group with relatively low added value.
 Other product groups remain rather insignificant, indicating a lot of room for further diversification particularly also for sectors with higher value addition.
 Preference utilisation for apparel imports has increased constantly in recent years, however, more than 20% of imports still do not make use of the reduced duties.
-Likewise, only about 25% of optical and musical instruments currently make use of the preferential market access
+Likewise, only about 39% of optical and musical instruments currently make use of the preferential market access.

 Armenia ratified 27 core conventions on human rights, labour rights, environmental protection, and good governance.
 The Velvet Revolution in 2018 set of a number of democratic changes and commitments by the new government to strengthen the situation related to human rights and good governance.
 First legislative initiatives were taken to implement some of these commitments, including for example improvements related to the freedom of assembly and gender equality.
 The actual results of the regime transition with regard to international values remain to be seen.

 Judicial and criminal law